Charlotte Keen

 Charlotte E. Keen (née Davidson) is a Canadian geologist and professor emeritus at the Geological Survey of Canada.
-Her work focuses on the structure of the earth's crust and the upper mantle using geophysical imaging and magnetic measurements.
+Her work focuses on the structure of the Earth's crust and the upper mantle using geophysical imaging and magnetic measurements.
 She was the first woman to go on a Canadian Survey Ship.

 Early life and education

 Keen was born in Halifax, Nova Scotia.
 She attended elementary school in Ottawa and went to school at Lachine High School in Montreal.
 She studied at Dalhousie University, and earned her bachelor's degree in 1964 and master's degree in 1966.

 In 1964 Keen became the first woman to go to sea on the Canadian Survey Ship Hudson.
 As a woman, Keen was technically not allowed to be on board, but was smuggled aboard with Frances Wagner in the Strait of Canso.
 She published her first Nature paper whilst still an undergraduate student.
-She moved to the United Kingdom, where she competed a PhD at the University of Cambridge and was one of the first two women members of her department.
+She moved to the United Kingdom, where she completed a PhD at the University of Cambridge and was one of the first two women members of her department.

 During her doctoral studies, she investigated the Mid-Atlantic Ridge, and her thesis included the first demonstration of seismic refraction experiments near a ridge.
 At Cambridge, Keen worked with Drum Hoyle Matthews, who had recently discovered seafloor spreading.
 She quickly became an expert in plate tectonics.
 After completing her PhD, Keen joined the Atlantic Oceanography Lab of Energy, Mines and Resources in Dartmouth, Nova Scotia.